Parenting Coordination

 · clothing, equipment and personal possessions of the children

-· haircuts, tattoos, ear and body piercing issues
+· haircuts, tattoos, body piercing issues

 · parenting classes for either or both parents